RoosterDragon/Desktop-Ponies/Content/readme.txt

 -Known issues:
 -XP users may see white/gray bars and other artifacts.
 -Some images may cause errors like "Caught an generic error in GDI+" in certain setups (XP Machines).
--PNG files are sometimes displayed much larger than they should be (galla dresses...).
+-PNG files are sometimes displayed much larger than they should be (gala dresses...).
 Some of these images have been disabled for now.

 TO DO List: